Amaranth (dye)

 Amaranth, FD&C Red No. 2, E123, C.I.
 Food Red 9, Acid Red 27, Azorubin S, or C.I.
 16185 is a modified red azo dye used as a food dye and to color cosmetics.
 The name was taken from amaranth grain, a plant distinguished by its red color and edible protein-rich seeds.

 Amaranth is an anionic dye.
 It can be applied to natural and synthetic fibers, leather, paper, and phenol-formaldehyde resins.
 As a food additive it has E number E123.
 Amaranth usually comes as a trisodium salt.
 It has the appearance of reddish-brown, dark red to purple water-soluble powder that decomposes at 120 °C without melting.
-Its water solution has absorption maximum at about 520 nm.
+Its water solution has an absorption maximum of about 520 nm.
 Like all azo dyes, Amaranth was, during the middle of the 20th century, made from coal tar; modern synthetics are more likely to be made from petroleum byproducts.

-Since 1976 Amaranth dye has been banned in the United States by the Food and Drug Administration (FDA) as a suspected carcinogen.
+Since 1976, amaranth dye has been banned in the United States by the Food and Drug Administration (FDA) as a suspected carcinogen.
 Its use is still legal in some countries, notably in the United Kingdom where it is most commonly used to give glacé cherries their distinctive color.